mroberts1/BOOTSTRA.386/manual/index.md

 I rolled in to the office at 9 AM Monday morning wearing the same thing I wore on Friday.
 First mistake.
 Everyone was in slacks and formal wear.
 I had completely forgotten that the street wear tech office is a 1990s invention.
 That was casual Friday.
 Luckily nobody said anything, they didn't have to.
 I obviously need to go head out to JC Penny's tonight.

-As I enter I see my company issued computer, an IBM PC with a classic Model M keyboard, a DOS prompt on screen, 10MB hard drive, the works.
+As I enter I see my company issued computer, an IBM PC with a classic giant heavy keyboard, a DOS prompt on the screen, 10MB hard drive, the works.
 There's these other boxes I don't recognize.
-One is labeled "CYBERDRIVE" another is a "Microfazer".
+One is labeled "Cyberdrive" another is a "MicroFazer".
 There's a small stack of reference books, one on 8088 and another on DOS.
 There's also a stencil tool with, I guess flowchart shapes in them right next to a slide rule.

 I am surprised but I really shouldn't be.
 What did I expect the programmer's workstation to look like in 1983?
 I guess I'm expected to know how to use this and the software on the disk labelled "IBM Macro Assembler"